-Because of the strong relationships which the School has developed with the Chattanooga area mass media, students in journalism, broadcasting, and public relations have many opportunities to meet and work with professionals in television and radio news, in public relations, advertising, on daily and weekly newspapers and on the web.
+Because of the strong relationships which the School has developed with the Chattanooga area mass media, students in journalism, broadcasting, and public relations have many opportunities to meet and work with professionals in television and radio news, in public relations, advertising, and on daily and weekly newspapers.

 An Advisory Council advises the School in providing internships that give on-the-job experience.
-The School also participates in the North American Division internship program in which students work in various denominational institutions.
+The School also participates in the General Conference internship program in which students work in various denominational institutions.
 The University radio station, WSMC FM90.5, and other media outlets provide learning opportunities for students.

-Campus Publications: Students can gain valuable experience as writers, editors, and producers by working on Student Association productions such as Southern Accent, the campus newspaper; Southern Memories, the yearbook; and Strawberry Festival, the annual multi-media year-in-review.
+Campus Publications: Students can gain valuable experience as writers, editors, and producers by working on Student Association productions such as Southern Accent, the campus newspaper; Southern Memories, the yearbook; and Strawberry Festival, the annual multi-media review of the year.

 To make satisfactory progress toward preparation for the job market, students majoring in the School will be expected to attend school assemblies and other professional meetings sponsored by the School.

-Students should demonstrate their growing professionalism through involvement in the publication of Southern Accent, Southern Memories, Southern Communicator, or other publication; or in communication activities for a campus, church, or community organization such as WSMC FM90.5.
+Students should demonstrate their growing professionalism through involvement in the publication of the Southern Accent, Southern Memories, or some other publication; or in communication activities for a campus, church, or community organization such as WSMC FM90.5.